trevor-webster/2024Fall-MOCS/docs/M1-Dynamics/W3-discrete.md

 end
 ```

+A couple of observations here.
 What if a transition rate, say ${tex`a`}, is too high so to make the associated transition probability ${tex`a\cdot Δt`} larger than 1?
 This occurs because the duration ${tex`Δt`} of the time step you are considering is too large.
 For instance, if there are, on average, three people entering the building in a day and ${tex`Δt`} stands for _one day_, then ${tex`a\cdot Δt = 3/\textrm{day} \cdot \textrm{day} = 3 > 1`}.
 To solve the problem, take for example ${tex`Δt = 1\textrm{hour}`}, so that now ${tex`a = (3/24)/\textrm{day}`} and ${tex`a\cdot Δt = (3/24)/\textrm{hour} \cdot \textrm{hour} = 1/8 < 1`}.

 Also, order matters.
 We are testing departure first, assuming that people can replicate only if they have not decided to leave the building.
 One could think of alternative situations where, during the same time step (which, remember, being finite allows for multiple processes to take place within it), people first try to clone themselves and then consider to leave; or, where recently arrived people are not allow to replicate or leave immediately after arrival (which would mean moving the `arrivals' code block to the end).
 In all cases, two events involving the same individual can never be simultaneous (in the factory, e.g., you can't leave while arriving or cloning yourself while leaving).
-Time discreteness forces us to hardwire the order of events.
+Time discreteness forces us to hardwire the order of the potential events.

-In the clip below, LHD shows how both these issues – transition probabilities larger than one and time orderiong of competing events – are solved by considering small enough (eventually infinitesimal) time steps.
+In the clip below, LHD shows how both these issues – transition probabilities larger than one and time ordering of competing events – are solved by considering small enough (eventually infinitesimal) time steps.

 <iframe src="https://streaming.uvm.edu/embed/49964/" width="560" height="315" frameborder="0" allowfullscreen></iframe>